bids-standard/bids-specification/CONTRIBUTING.md

 filling the table with the content specified in their respective yaml files (see [SamplingFrequency.yaml](src/schema/metadata/SamplingFrequency.yaml) and [StartTime.yaml](src/schema/metadata/StartTime.yaml)).

-Some of the content created by the macro can specified in the macro call itself, as opposed to in the yaml files.
+Some of the content created by the macro can be specified in the macro call itself, as opposed to in the yaml files.
 Here the `"REQUIRED"`, `"RECOMMENDED, but REQUIRED for sparse sequences"` specify the content of the requirement level column for each piece of metadata.